udexon/GEISHA/G0_Jitsi_Meet.md

 : G h0 g0 h1 g1 h2 g2 … … ;
 ```

-2. GEISHA has a case 0 for proof by induction G0.
+2. GEISHA has a case 0 for proof by induction: GIESHA(0) or G0,

 ```
 : G0 h0 h1 h2 h3 … … ;